kelly-mcdougall/validator-/README.md

         <rule context="/article/front/article-meta/pub-date">
             <report
                 test="
-                    not(count(/article/front/article-meta/pub-date) = 2) and not(/article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres'])
+                not(count(/article/front/article-meta/pub-date) = 2) and not(/article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres' or journal-id = 'pres'  or journal-id = 'dint'])
                     ">
                 <value-of select="/article/front/journal-meta/journal-title-group/journal-title"
                 /><![CDATA[ is not online only and should include 2 <pub-date> elements.
 One with '@pub-type="epub" and one with '@pub-type="ppub"'.
 (See 1.17 Pub Date)]]>